Types of tremors in the hands

 Rest tremor

 A rest tremor appears when the hand is relaxed and supported, such as resting in the lap, and is often associated with Parkinsonian tremor patterns.
-Among the different types of tremors, this is one most commonly linked to Parkinson’s Disease.
+Among the different types of tremors, this is one of the most commonly linked to Parkinson’s Disease.
 It differs from action-based tremors like Essential Tremor and is not a functional tremor or task-specific tremor.

 Action tremor